bayareawebpro/laravel-examples/response-cache.md

 ## Response Cache Service / Middleware

 - Similar to Spatie's Response Cache but will minify the html before caching. (see related service)
-- Able to prime the cache via jobs using the public methods.
+- Able to prime the cache via queued jobs.

 #### Usage:
 ```php